Tapestry, Inc.

 Investment Risk Disclosure

-Volatility Risk: TPR's Beta of 1.643 indicates significantly higher volatility than the broader market, as the stock tends to move about 64% more than market benchmarks.
-This elevated volatility is further evidenced by a substantial maximum drawdown of -32.07% over the past year, highlighting considerable downside risk and potential for sharp price declines during market downturns.
+Volatility Risk: TPR's beta of 1.608 indicates significantly higher volatility than the broader market, making it more susceptible to market swings.
+This elevated volatility risk is confirmed by a substantial one-year maximum drawdown of -29.99%, highlighting the potential for considerable losses during downturns.

 FAQs